Last Updated on June 28, 2022

 So, what to do in this complex situation?
 Can you use the latex paint right over the oil paint?

-You can easily apply the latex paint over the existing latex oil paint at home, both indoor and outdoor.
+You can easily apply the latex paint over the existing latex oil paint at home, both indoors and outdoor.
 You just have to cure the surface properly.
 Also, make sure that the surface doesn’t inherit anything preventive to resist the new paint coating.

 Also, you need to prepare the surface differently if you are using latex paint over any glossy surface.
 It is crucial because a glossy surface won’t take another coating of different paint after the use of oil paint on it.